chef/chef-web-docs/chef_master/source/run_lists.rst

    * - **Reset node attributes**
      - All attributes in the rebuilt node object are reset.
 All attributes from attribute files, environments, roles, and Ohai are loaded.
 Attributes that are defined in attribute files are first loaded according to cookbook order.
 For each cookbook, attributes in the ``default.rb`` file are loaded first, and then additional attribute files (if present) are loaded in lexical sort order.
 If attribute files are found within any cookbooks that are listed as dependencies in the ``metadata.rb`` file, these are loaded as well.
 All attributes in the rebuilt node object are updated with the attribute data according to attribute precedence.
 When all of the attributes are updated, the rebuilt node object is complete.
    * - **Compile the resource collection**
      - The chef-client identifies each resource in the node object and builds the resource collection.
 Libraries are loaded first to ensure that all language extensions and Ruby classes are available to all resources.
-Next, attributes are loaded, followed by lightweight resources, and then all definitions (to ensure that any pseudo-resources within definitions are available).
+Next, attributes are loaded, followed by custom resources, and then all definitions (to ensure that any pseudo-resources within definitions are available).
 Finally, all recipes are loaded in the order specified by the expanded run-list.
 This is also referred to as the "compile phase".
    * - **Converge the node**
      - The chef-client configures the system based on the information that has been collected.
 Each resource is executed in the order identified by the run-list, and then by the order in which each resource is listed in each recipe.
 Each resource in the resource collection is mapped to a provider.
 The provider examines the node, and then does the steps necessary to complete the action.
 And then the next resource is processed.
 Each action configures a specific part of the system.
 This process is also referred to as convergence.
 This is also referred to as the "execution phase".
    * - **Update the node object, process exception and report handlers**